 One of the greatest French toasts I've had so far!

 The Australian & New Zealander cafe is based in the Northern Quarter of Manchester.

 Overall, I enjoyed visiting this nice cosy place to have a small brunch meal.
-I would recommend coming down if you live in Manchester.
-As I had a list of places to visit in the space of a day, I only got to check out a couple of places and this one of them.
+I would recommend coming down if you live or visit Manchester.
+As I had a list of places to visit in the space of a day, I only managed to check a couple of food spots.
 The food here looked and sounded pretty good, but I came down mainly the French Toast.
 That did not disappoint.
-The service here was good, the waiters told me about their specials for the day and recommended a few things.
-The atmosphere was casual, people speaking and minding their own business.
-The presentation was graceful, as the french toast and the Matcha Latte looked picture perfect.
-Finally, the price I would say is a bit reasonable as I tend to find the prices very similar in most brunch places.
+The service here was good, as the waiters told me about their specials for the day.
+Also, recommended a few other items to choose from.
+The atmosphere was casual, with people chatting away with music in the background.
+The presentation was graceful, as the french toast and the Matcha Latte looked picture-perfect.
+Finally, the price I would say is a bit reasonable.
+As I tend to find the prices very similar in most brunch places.

-Thanks for reading my latest food review post from @federalcafebar Manchester, if you have any recommendation, let know what you’d like to see next on my Instagram or here on the blog.
+Thanks for reading my latest food review post from @federalcafebar Manchester.
+If you have any recommendations, let me know what you'd like to see next on my Instagram or here on the blog.